The extensive scope of the medical universe

 Evidence-based clinical methods

-Integration of advanced technology
+Integration of innovative medical technology

 The framework of contemporary medical practices